MichaelsPlayground/NfcHceNdefSender/readme.md

 Both values need to be the same on sender AND reader side to get a connection - change these values on your own risk :-)

+Both apps (sender and reader) were tested on real Samsung devices with Android 9 and 12.

 AndroidManifest.xml:
 ```plaintext
     <uses-permission android:name="android.permission.NFC" />